 In case of an ongoing business that has been targeted for forfeiture, it is generally desirable to utilize the least intrusive means to gain control over the business during the pendency of litigation.
 See Unites States v.
-All Assets Statewide Autoparts, 971 F.2d 896
+All Assets Statewide Autoparts, 971 F.2d 896 (2d Cir.
+1992) (hearing and consideration of less drastic alternatives required).
+AFMLS recommends restraining orders for ongoing businesses if at all possible.

-12 See Briskman, Leonard, "Preseizure Planning with the U.S. Marshals Recommended to Avoid Disruption of Business," Asset Forfeiture News, July/August 2004, at 3.
+&lt;sup>12 See Briskman, Leonard, "Preseizure Planning with the U.S. Marshals Recommended to Avoid Disruption of Business," Asset Forfeiture News, July/August 2004, at 3.

-13 See also USAM 9-105.00 (the U.S. Attorney is required to obtain the concurrence of AFMLS before initiating a forfeiture action against an ongoing business under a money laundering facilitating theory).
+&lt;sup>13 See also U.S. Attorneys 'Manual 9-105.00 (the U.S. Attorney is required to obtain the concurrence of AFMLS before initiating a forfeiture action against an ongoing business under a money laundering facilitating theory).